FAQs about The Retreat Family Program:

 We can make an allowance, if needed, for someone to miss dinner on the first night, provided that they are able to arrive by 6:45 PM.
 If someone is unable to attend the full program by that timeframe, we ask them to choose a different program date to attend that will allow them to attend all scheduled sessions.
 We require attendance at all sessions for our Virtual Family Program.

 How often is the Family Program held?

 Our program is held at least twice a month, starting on the first and third Thursdays of the month.
 The program begins Thursday evening and concludes Sunday afternoon.
 Occasionally, additional programs are available.

 Do I need to register in advance to attend the Family Program?

-Yes, advance registration is required, as space is limited to 18 family members per program.
+Yes, advance registration is required, as space is limited.

 Please bring your own personal toiletries.
 You’ll also want to bring casual clothing and comfortable walking shoes.
 We will provide linens and towels.
 Laundry facilities are available.